terrymorse58/serialize-anything/README.md

 fails with and error on other types (BigInt, Function, undefined variable).

 #### Exceptions
-The only two JavaScript types that are not serialized are *WeakMap* and *WeakSet*.
+There are only two JavaScript types that *serialize-anything* does not support:
+*WeakMap* and*WeakSet*.
 Since there is no way to enumerate their values, they can't be serialized.

 ## Installation
 ```shell script